$X_0(2900)$ and its spin partners production in the $B^+$ decay process

 while the ones of $X_1(2900)$ were reported to be,

-From the observed channel of $X_{0,1}(2900)$, it is evident that the quark components of $X_{0,1}(2900)$ are $ud\bar{s}\bar{c}$, which indicates that $X_{0,1}(2900)$ are fully open flavor exotic states.
-Thus, the investigations of their properties will significantly improve our understanding on the non-perturbative behaviors of the strong interaction in QCD.
-Inspired by the observations of $X_{0,1}(2900)$, the tetraquark interpretations have been proposed in various framework.
+From the observed channel of $X_{0,1}(2900)$, it is apparent that the quark compositions of $X_{0,1}(2900)$ are $ud\bar{s}\bar{c}$, indicating that $X_{0,1}(2900)$ are fully open flavor exotic states.
+Consequently, investigations into their properties hold significant potential for enhancing our understanding on the non-perturbative behaviors of the strong interaction in QCD.
+Inspired by the observations of $X_{0,1}(2900)$, various tetraquark interpretations have been proposed in different frameworks.
 The estimations in the framework of the improved chromo-magnetic interaction model indicated that $X_0(2900)$ could be a compact tetraquark state composed of $ud\bar{s}\bar{c}$~\cite{Guo:2021mja}.
 The mass of the diquark-antidiquark states were estimated by using the QCD sum rule and the authors in Refs.~\cite{Zhang:2020oze, Wang:2020xyc} found that $X_0(2900)$ could be assigned as an axialvector-diquark-axialvector-antidiquark type tetraquark states.
 By considering the SU(3) flavor symmetry, the authors in Ref.~\cite{He:2020jna} interpreted the $X_0(2900)$ as the radial excited tetraquark state with $J^P=0^+$.
-In Ref.~\cite{Wang:2020prk}, the compact $\bar{c}\bar{s}qq$ tetraquark states have been systematically estimated in the quark model with the Coulomb, the linear confinement, and the hyperfine interaction, and the estimated mass and width of the ground state with $I(J^P)=1(0^+)$ are consistent with that of $X_0(2900)$.
-However, there are exist some estimations which do not support the tetraquark interpretations of $X_0(2900)$, for example, the estimations in the extended relativized quark model indicate the mass of ground state of compact $\bar{c}\bar{s}qq$ tetraquark states with $J^P=0^+$ is about 100 MeV below the one of $X_0(2900)$~\cite{Lu:2020qmp}, the spectroscopic parameters of either axial-vector and scalar diquark-antidiquark computed by employing the QCD two-point sum rule method is inconsistent with those of $X_0(2900)$ either~\cite{Agaev:2022eeh}.
+In Ref.~\cite{Wang:2020prk}, the compact $\bar{c}\bar{s}qq$ tetraquark states have been systematically estimated in the quark model with the Coulomb, the linear confinement, and the hyperfine interaction, and the estimated mass and width of the ground state with $I(J^P)=1(0^+)$ are consistent with that of $X_0(2900)$. some estimations challenge the tetraquark interpretations of $X_0(2900)$.
+For instance, the estimations in the extended relativized quark model indicate that the mass of ground state of compact $\bar{c}\bar{s}qq$ tetraquark states with $J^P=0^+$ is approximately 100 MeV below the one of $X_0(2900)$~\cite{Lu:2020qmp}.
+Additionally, the spectroscopic parameters of either axial-vector and scalar diquark-antidiquark derived by employing the QCD two-point sum rule method are inconsistent with those of $X_0(2900)$ either~\cite{Agaev:2022eeh}.